Underaged Candidates: JAMB Approves Admission for 85 Exceptional Students

 Additionally, candidates who scored 320 and above in the UTME but were disqualified for failing to upload their O-Level results have been given a two-day grace, ending Wednesday, 29th October 2025, to complete the upload and notify the Board through the same ticketing system.

-Reaffirming its commitment to fairness and academic integrity, JAMB stated that its admission process will continue to be credible, transparent and inclusive, while upholding the standards of tertiary education in Nigeria.
+Reaffirming its commitment to fairness and academic integrity, JAMB stated its admission process will continue to be credible, transparent, and inclusive, while upholding the standards of tertiary education in Nigeria.